 Vision Class Ceramic Grill (sold by Costco & Sams Club)

 The equipment listed is designed to fit the 2012-2014 Vision Classic Ceramic Grill sold through Costco and 2014 Sams Club.
 Please call regarding grills sold through other outlets.

 Adjustable Rig Spider Combo

 The Adjustable Rig Spider (ARS) Combo is a simple to use “multi-tasking” platform.
 Combine the ARS Combo with grids, stones, pans and such to grill, barbeque, bake or Dutch oven on one or more levels.
 The ARS Combo is easy to set-up, will not hinder airflow, weighs less than five pounds and can live in your cooker.
-Plus, it is fabricated from 304 Grade Stainless Steel, passivated for improved durability and proudly made in the USA.
+Plus, it is fabricated from 304 Grade Stainless Steel and proudly made in the USA.

 Following are some of the more popular set-ups using the Adjustable Rig Spider Combo in the Vision Classic Grill.
 Feel free to check out the Large Adjustable Rig and Spider narratives in our BGE Categories for more specific information, as the respective Rig and Spider have very similar set-ups and uses.